 All atypical antipsychotics can increase the risk of high blood sugar (hyperglycemia) and type 2 diabetes.
 (Olanzapine is more likely to cause high blood sugar levels than other atypical antipsychotic medicines.)
 The FDA recommends that:

 Lithium or lamotrigine (Lamictal, generic) are usually the first choices for treating depressive episodes in bipolar disorder.
 Antidepressants are sometimes used, but their use is controversial.
-They may trigger mania in some patients, more so those with depression associated with bipolar I than bipolar II disorder.
+They may trigger mania in some people, more so those with depression associated with bipolar I than bipolar II disorder.
 In addition, a number of studies report no additional benefits from antidepressants.

 The antidepressant bupropion (Wellbutrin, generic) appears to pose a lower risk for triggering mania than do other antidepressants.
 Side effects may include restlessness, agitation, sleeplessness, headache, rashes, stomach problems, and in rare cases, hallucinations and bizarre thinking.
 Bupropion has also been associated with changes in behavior, hostility, agitation, and suicidal thoughts and behaviors.
-Initial weight loss occurs in many patients.
+Initial weight loss occurs in many people.
 High doses may cause seizures.
-This side effect is uncommon and tends to occur in patients with eating disorders or those with risk factors for seizures.
+This side effect is uncommon and tends to occur in people with eating disorders or those with risk factors for seizures.